 Credit cards and unsecured debt can be very troublesome.
 The IRS is looking to see how much cash you have available to determine if you can pay them monthly, or how much the cash flow is worth to them in an offer.
 For example, let’s say that you

 combine all of your income and it added up to a total of $4,000 per month that you had available to pay all of your bills.
-Further assume that your total expenses are $3,900; which includes your rent/mortgage, utilities, food, credit card
+Further assume that your total expenses are $3,900; which includes your rent/mortgage, utilities, food, credit card debt,

-month to offer, they would value it at $500 per month.
+they would value it at $500 per month.
 The IRS thinks you have $400 more a month to offer than you really do.

 Monthly Leftover Income